Desert of Paran: In the Bible

+El-paran, "on the edge of the wilderness", is first mentioned in Genesis 14, marking the boundary of the land occupied by the Horites at the time when they were defeated by Elamite king Chedorlaomer and his allies.

-The Wilderness or Desert of Paran is said to be the place where Hagar was sent into exile from Abraham's dwelling in Beersheba.
-(Hagar was the Egyptian servant girl of Abraham's wife Sarah/Sarai, at Sarah's suggestion was made Abraham's wife, and had a son Ishmael with him.)
-She "departed, and strayed in the wilderness of Beer-sheba":Then God opened her [Hagar's] eyes and she saw a well of water.
-So she went and filled the skin with water and gave the boy a drink.
-God was with the boy as he grew up.
-He lived in the desert and became an archer.
-While he was living in the Desert of Paran, his mother got a wife for him from Egypt.
+The Wilderness or Desert of Paran is also said to be the place where Hagar was sent into exile from Abraham's dwelling in Gerar.
+Hagar was the Egyptian servant girl of Abraham's wife Sarah/Sarai; at Sarah's suggestion, she became Abraham's concubine, and gave birth to a son, Ishmael.
+After Sarah herself had given birth to a son, Isaac, Ishmael was seen mocking Isaac, and so Sarah demanded that Hagar and Ishmael be sent away.
+They "departed, and strayed in the wilderness of Beer-sheba".
+As their initial supplies of food and drink were running out,God opened [Hagar's] eyes, and she saw a well of water; and she went, and filled the bottle with water, and gave the lad drink.
+And God was with the lad, and he grew; and he dwelt in the wilderness, and became an archer.
+And he dwelt in the wilderness of Paran; and his mother took him a wife out of the land of Egypt.